alnever/funny-colors/readme.md

 * Tables were stylized
 * Custom logo issues were fixed
 * The typography was stylized for code, pre, quotes etc.
+* Icons were replaced with generated using https://icomoon.io

 = 0.5 =
 * Templates were modified: index.php, singular.php, attachment.php